cosc2336-ds-alg/assg00/README.md

 In your class DevBox, open the Git section.
 Select the `Clone Repository` button to clone your repository.
-You need to copy/paste your GitHub ssh url into your DevBox to clone the repository.
-You find your GitHub url by opening your repository on GitHub, navigating to `Code`, and pulling down the `Code` download button.
+You need to copy/paste your GitHub ssh URL into your DevBox to clone the repository.
+You find your GitHub URL by opening your repository on GitHub, navigating to `Code`, and pulling down the `Code` download button.
 Make sure that you clone using ssh, not https.
 If you clone using ssh you will not be able to push your changes back to the repository.
 If you get